What are omnichannel contact center solutions?

 Keeping track of call center KPIs and agent metrics is a good way of maintaining a high level of performance in the call center.
 However, you should be careful not to measure too much so you don’t end up drowning in metrics and data.
 You have many metrics at your disposal; be sure you only focus on what matters.
 The call center performance metrics you should prioritize are those which measure service level, call resolution, average handle time, agent schedule adherence, call abandonment, average hold time, and call abandonment.

-In general, call center best practices include the creation of a script which recommends professional language, an upbeat tone, and key phrases to leverage.
+In general, call center best practices include the creation of a call center script which recommends professional language, an upbeat tone, and key phrases to leverage.
 However, it is also worth training agents to avoid certain phrases and types of language to avoid negative interactions.
 For example, instead of telling a caller, “I’m going to put you on hold”, encourage agents to use phrases like, “I’m sorry, I’m actually not the best person to answer your query, but let me transfer you to our resident expert who will be with you in two minutes.
 Thanks for your patience.”

 Effective training is probably the most obvious call center best practice, but it is definitely an area that could be improved on at many organizations.
 Training your agents to perform at a high level is the foundation of your organization and the entire training process should be treated with appropriate care.